lem7931/CUNYTV-MiniDV-Workflow/README.md

 ###### Definitions:

-* [DV](https://mipops.github.io/dvrescue/sections/dv_formats.html):  Stands for digital video.  his format is unique because the content, despite being digital, is still stored on magnetic tape.
+* [DV](https://mipops.github.io/dvrescue/sections/dv_formats.html):  Stands for digital video.
+This format is unique because the content, despite being digital, is still stored on magnetic tape.
 Since the content is already digital, digitization will not be occurring but rather a transfer of the content.
-Includes:
+Format includes:
 	* MiniDV
 	* HDV
 	* DVCAM